Page Contents

 An arrest in San Francisco is rarely just about one moment.
 It triggers a chain of legal events that unfold quickly and, if mishandled, can permanently affect your record, career, and freedom.
 After representing clients in SF courts for many years, one pattern is clear: people who understand the process early almost always fare better than those who react blindly.

-This expanded guide explains what really happens after an arrest in SF, why each stage matters, and how experienced defense strategy changes outcomes.
+This guide explains what really happens after an arrest in SF, how the legal process unfolds step by step, why each stage matters, and how experienced defense strategy changes outcomes.

 An Arrest Is a Legal Starting Point, Not a Verdict